OsamaBarakaat/OsamaBarakaat/README.md

 - A Front End Developer using ReactJs and NextJs
 - Graduated from Akhbar-Elyom-Academy with A+ in graduation project
-- Graduated from Information-Technology-Institute (ITI) as a full stack web dev using MEARN
+- Graduated from Information-Technology-Institute (ITI) as a full-stack web dev using MEARN
-- Full-Time Front-end developer @ V.Connect Company
+- Full-Time Front-end developer @ DNF Company
 - Part-Time Front-end Trainer @ICTHub Egypt Company

 <br><br>